 Employment Outlook and Salary Information

-Students who complete beginner level computer software programs have the skills to obtain administrative and office personnel positions.
-According to the U.S. Bureau of Labor Statistics (www.bls.gov), employment of secretaries and administrative assistants is expected to grow 12% from 2012 to 2022.
-In 2014, the median salary for secretaries and administrative assistants was $33,240 annually.
+Students who complete beginner-level computer software programs have the skills to obtain administrative and office personnel positions.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of secretaries and administrative assistants is expected to grow 3% from 2014 to 2024.
+In 2015, the median salary for secretaries and administrative assistants was $33,910 annually.

-Employment of software developers is expected to grow at 22% from 2012 to 2022, according to the BLS.
-Demand for software engineers will increase as the use and dependence on computers and computer networks grow.
-In 2014, the median salary was $102,880 for software developers.
+Employment of software developers is expected to grow 17% from 2014 to 2024, according to the BLS.
+Demand for software engineers will increase as the use and dependence on mobile device applications and tablets grow.
+In 2015, the median salary was $100,690 for software developers.